Can you create a DIY hyaluronic acid serum that is as sophisticated as those sold by top brands? You certainly can!

 0.2% frankincense essential oil

-- Create a bain-marie or water bath and heat both beakers until they reach 70 degrees C.
+- Create a bain-marie or water bath and heat both beakers until they reach 70 degrees C. If you want to use the “heat and hold” method you can read about that here.

 - Once both phases reach the same temperature remove them from the heat and slowly pour the water phase into the melted oil phase stirring at the same time with a manual hand whisk.
 Do this for about 3 minutes until the mix whitens and homogenizes as it cools.